 Failure is never simple.
-Setting oneself up for success in the future can be accomplished by learning the proper lessons from failure.
-Consider Joe Kudla, the 45-year-old CEO and founder of Encinitas, California-based Vuori, a sports gear firm with a rapid growth trajectory whose most recent valuation was $4 billion in 2021.
+However, learning the proper lessons from failure can set one up for success in the future.
+Consider Joe Kudla, the 45-year-old CEO and founder of Vuori, a sports gear firm based in Encinitas, California.
+Vuori has experienced rapid growth and was valued at $4 billion in 2021.

 Kudla had already attempted and failed to launch two other clothing brands before he started Vuori in 2014.

 One was Sammy Jo, a modern women’s clothing company.
-The other was a T-shirt company he had also founded and named Vuori, which is Finnish for “mountain.”
+The other was a T-shirt company he had also founded and named Vuori, Finnish for “mountain.”

 He told CNBC Make It, “In the back of your mind, you don’t want to fail three times in a row.”